jorislimonier/jorislimonier/README.md

 # Welcome to my Github profile

-I am a student in Mathematics at the University of Luxembourg passionate about Machine Learning.
+I am a student in Mathematics at the University of Luxembourg passionate about Machine Learning.\
-You can read more at my personal  [portfolio website](https://jorislimonier.github.io/)
+You can read more at my personal  [portfolio website](https://jorislimonier.github.io/).

 ## Current projects